moligarch/ai-agents-workshop/02-react-memory/readme.md

 ## Exercises

 1. Add a tool `unit_convert(value, from_unit, to_unit)` with a tight whitelist (`C/F`, `km/mi`).
-2. Add a **summary-on-exit**: prompt the model to write a 1‑line memory and save it via `notes_write` before `final`.
+2. Add a **summary-on-exit**: prompt the model to write a 1-line memory and save it via `notes_write` before `final`.
-3. Add a `plan` field in the final response for user-facing transparency (keep chain‑of‑thought private).
+3. Add a `plan` field in the final response for user-facing transparency (keep chain-of-thought private).